MarcJacob/Project-NeoRTS/README.md

 Because of my break in streaming, and because I'd probably start again from scratch anyway, development of this framework is suspended.

+If you want a breakdown of the codebase, check out the [Wiki](https://github.com/MarcJacob/Project-NeoRTS/wiki/).

 ## Will I continue this project?
 What would I do better if starting from scratch?

 Before ending this document, I wanted to write about the future of this project, or rather why I won't keep working on this code base.